Enhanced driver's license

-An enhanced driver's licence or enhanced ID in common usage, is a card which functions both as driving licence and ID card with limited passport features issued in some provinces in Canada, in some states in the United States, for people who are both citizens of the country and residents of the relevant region, compliant with the Western Hemisphere Travel Initiative.
+An enhanced driver's licence (EDL) or enhanced ID, is a card which functions as both driving licence and identity card with limited passport features, issued in some states in the United States and formerly issued in some provinces in Canada, for people who are both citizens of the country and residents of the relevant region, compliant with the Western Hemisphere Travel Initiative.

-An EDL is a combined driver's license and passport card, meaning it allows for international land and sea travel, but not air travel, to countries that recognize it.
-The card includes machine-readable RFID and barcode for automated identification of the card and its holder.

-As a Western Hemisphere Travel Initiative-compliant travel document, an EDL may be used for "official purposes" (such as boarding a domestic flight) covered by the U.S. REAL ID Act.
-However, a U.S. state that issues only EDLs, but does not issue any other REAL ID-compliant driver's license, is not deemed compliant with the REAL ID Act unless granted an extension.
-Likewise, REAL ID-compliant licenses alone are not sufficient to cross international borders, even if a state gives its REAL ID-compliant licenses a similar name.
+United States

 EDLs are available to U.S. citizens who reside in the states of Michigan, Minnesota, New York, Vermont, and Washington.
+Ohio passed a law in 2023 to offer EDLs, but they are not yet available to residents of that state.

+In 2015, the California legislature passed a bill to implement EDLs, but it was vetoed by Governor Jerry Brown over privacy concerns surrounding the radio-frequency identification (RFID) chip used in the EDL.
+At the time, the ACLU was actively working to oppose the roll-out of EDLs saying that the RFID chips could be used for tracking and racial profiling.

+An EDL is similar to the United States passport card in that it allows for international land and sea travel, but not air travel, to countries that recognize it.
+EDL cards include a RFID chip and barcode for automated identification of the card and its holder.

+As a Western Hemisphere Travel Initiative-compliant travel document, an EDL may be used for "official purposes" (such as boarding a domestic flight) covered by the U.S. Real ID Act.
+Unlike EDLs, Real ID-compliant licenses alone are not sufficient to cross international borders even if a state gives its Real ID-compliant licenses a similar name.